imjoker/Bazooka/README.md

 - **Background Music**
   - Using relevant background music as per the context of the game to get the right mood into the player.
     - Intense music during the story narrative before each level starts.
-    - War triumphant music when the player wins the game
+    - War triumphant music when the player wins the game.
-    - Sad and slow music when the player loses the game
+    - Sad and slow music when the player loses the game.
-    - Fun music during the game
+    - Fun music during the game.
 - **Story Narrative**
   - Communicated using text form currently.
   - Comes before each level to setup a story context, indirectly conveying the increased difficulty for each level, and to communicate the target and motive.